txt.lurk.org

 frequently prune this cache on the server.
 That however, has some

-implications: only the most recent remote posts are visible instantly, and,
+implications: only the most recent remote posts are visible

-remote profiles that haven’t been interacted with in a while will not have
+instantly, and, remote profiles that haven’t been interacted with in

-avatars or profile headers.
-When we remove remote users from the database
+a while will not have avatars or profile headers.
+When we remove

-that have not been active in a long time, this can
+remote users from the database that have not been active in a long

-things like favourites and bookmarks are not deleted, and we also
+Having said that, things like favourites and bookmarks are not

-won’t delete your personal data (unless your profile becomes
+deleted, and we also won’t delete your personal data (unless your

-that).</p>
+warning before that).</p>

 <p>The reason to discuss this is that, at the end of the day, it